Dermatosis Papulosa Nigra: Genetic Factors and Effectiveness of CryoPen for Darker Skin Types

 What Are the Benefits of CryoPen for Darker Skin Types?

-- Natural healing process – Treated lesions gradually dry out and fall off on their own, leaving smoother, clearer skin without the need for invasive procedures or stitches.
+• Natural healing process – Over time, the lesion dries out and naturally falls off, leaving clearer skin behind without the need for cuts or stitches.

 FAQs